Hong Kong Housing Authority and Housing Department

 • The owner may also sell or let the flat in the open market after payment of premium.

-The following alienation restrictions are only applicable to the purchasers of a resale HOS flat at Kam Chun Court/ Kai Cheung Court:
+The following alienation restrictions are only applicable to the purchasers of a resale HOS flat at Kam Chun Court:

 Alienation Restrictions